DanielSiptak/adeeco/README.md

 - Download and install current version of Android SDK
 - Checkout source code from [https://github.com/DanielSiptak/adeeco.git]
 - Import projects to eclipse with Android SDK and ADT support
-- Android activity to run `AdeecoActivity.java` in `cz.cuni.mff.ms.dsiptak.adeeco` package
+- Build and run either adeeco project of knowledgeExplorer project
 - Create new `Android Virtual Device` with Android version higher than HoneyComb (Android 3.0)

 ## Project structure